The following information only applies to Azure Stack TP3 Refresh deployments. TP3 Refresh now uses the current release of MySQL 5.7.

 Open a new elevated PowerShell console and change to the directory where you extracted the files.
 Use a new window to avoid problems that may arise from incorrect PowerShell modules already loaded on the system.

-This script does all these steps:
+This script performs these steps:

 - If necessary, download a compatible version of Azure PowerShell (only AzureRm version 1.2.9 is supported).